edt-xx/life/README.md

 in ajoining non static areas.
 The effect of all this is to drasticly limit the number of cells we need to work with.
 Once we finsh processing the alive arraylist (processAlive), we start a thread to update the display and others to process the cells list (processCells) to update the alive[] lists for the next generation.
 To make being thread safe easier we keep alive[Threads] lists of alive points.
-ProcessCells in designed to be thread safe, and just as important, it balances the alive lists and updates the static 4x4 area flags when we find a birth or death.
+ProcessCells is designed to be thread safe, and just as important, it balances the alive lists and updates the static 4x4 area flags when we find a birth or death.
 It also gathers data to allow autotracking of activity.

 The way the cells are added in AddCell and AddNear is interesting.
 At the start of the process we record the cells head of list.